meihab/comp423-course-notes/docs/tutorials/go-setup.md

 ## Part 1.
 Let's Start With the Project Setup!
 ### Creating a Local Directory and Initializing Git
 - Open your terminal or command prompt.
-- Creating a new directory for you project:
+- Create a new directory for you project by running:
 ``` bash
 mkdir go-dev-container
 cd go-dev-container